cleanweb-uk/cleanweb-uk.github.com/source/about.markdown

 if you're developing online tools for sustainability, you're part of the cleanweb.
 Glad to have you on board!

-If you're part of the cleanweb and want help, information, or just the knowledge that there's someone else out there, **Cleanweb UK** is for you.
+If you're working on the cleanweb and want help, information, or just the knowledge that there's someone else out there, **Cleanweb UK** is for you.

 Team